xxfoundation/elixxir-docs/end_to_end.md

 state.
 Likewise if crashed in the Sending or Sent state, the client would start in the Unconfirmed state.

+Likewise, all the state changes occuring between the checkpoints are idempotent or result in benign state changes.
+If for example Alice's rekey state transitions into the NetSessionTriggered state and Alice manages to send a rekey message to Bob before crashing.
+Bob receives the rekey.
+If Bob's current session hits it's threshold then Bob will use the new key he just got from Alice.
+Alice's client recently crash and upon restart it will not attempt to use the new session key it just sent to Bob because the rekey state that's loaded from disk will be in the Confirmed state.

+Alice will again send a new rekey message to Bob when she transitions into the NewSessionTriggered.
+However when Alice receives messages from Bob she must decrypt them using the session key she generated before her client crashed.
+Alice has this old session key saved to disk.
+Writing keys to disk is done separately from the rekey state.
+Alice can delete this old key only after Bob stops using it.

 #### Edge cases

 There are many edge cases.
 One of them is: If a rekey that was Sent is